mariinkys/starrydex/README.md

 > [!TIP]
 > The application can work offline after initial setup is completed.

+> [!TIP]
+> If you are updating from a previous version it's recommended you delete the application cache through the settings.
+> The old cache was around 160MB and the new one is about 2MB, deleting the cache through the settings will delete both and generate just the new one.

-> [!INFO]
+> [!CAUTION]
 > Right now the application configuration does not get saved and it's lost upon application restart.
 > The application can't follow the system theme when installed as a Flatpak,

-> [!INFO]
-> If you are updating from a previous version it's recommended you delete the application cache through the settings.
-> The old cache was around 160MB and the new one is about 2MB, deleting the cache through the settings will delete both and generate just the new one.

 > [!WARNING]
 > Beware there are some visual bugs when COSMIC is not installed on the system.